-ADVANCED GLASS ART
+ADVANCED GLASS ART FAA183

-FAA183 Credits: 0.5 Fine Arts or Elective credit Grade Levels: 11 - 12
+Credits: 0.5 Fine Arts or Elective credit Grade Levels: 11 - 12

+Lenath: One Semester

 Prerequisites: Introduction to Art, Beginning Stained Glass

 Other: Juniors and Seniors only

 Fee: \$40 for supplies

+Other:

+visual compositions.

 In Advanced Stained Glass students will continue to build on the basic techniques of designing, cutting, leading/wrapping and soldering flat and 3-Dimensional glass structures.
 Also included are experiences with lamp construction, warm glass, mosaics, stepping stones, integration of enhancing techniques and independent project design.

-AP STUDIO ART 2D 191FAA

-Credits: 1.0 Fine Arts or Elective credit (Year Long Course) Grade Levels: 10 - 12

-Length: Two Semesters (Year Long) Prerequisites: Any of the following:

-Intro Art (or portfolio review by instructor) and Draw & Paint 2 (a minimum grade of C is recommended) Intro Art (or portfolio review by instructor) and Adv.
-Ceramics (a minimum grade of C is recommended) Photo 1 (or portfolio review by instructor) and Photo 2 (a minimum grade of C is recommended) Intro Graphic Design (or portfolio review by instructor) and Graphic Design I (a minimum grade of C is recommended) Instructor approval required for other combinations of art, photography, and graphics classes.
+AP STUDIO ART 2D 391FAA Credits: 1.0 Fine Arts or Elective credit (Year Long Course) Grade Levels: 10 - 12 Length: Two Semesters (Year Long) Prerequisites: Any of the following: Intro Art (or portfolio review by instructor) and Draw & Paint 2 (a minimum grade of C is recommended) Intro Art (or portfolio review by instructor) and Adv.
+Ceramics (a minimum grade of C is recommended) Photo 1 (or portfolio review by instructor) and Photo 2 (a minimum grade of C is recommended) Intro Graphic Design (or portfolio review by instructor) and Graphic Design I (a minimum grade of C is recommended).
+Instructor approval required for other combinations of art, photography, and graphics classes.
+Studio Fee: \$30 for basic materials; student will be responsible for all additional materials costs, which will vary according to individual portfolio choices.
+Students keep all artwork they create.
+Students who score a 3, 4, or 5 on the AP exam can get 5 credits at EvCC.
+That credit can transfer to UW to fulfill one of their general graduation requirements; however, UW will not directly transform the studio art portfolio score to credits, but instead will use the portfolio for placement.
+Students can get art elective credits at CWU and WSU.
+At WWU, students can get art elective credits applied to their humanities graduation requirement.
+It is the student's responsibility to determine whether or not college(s) the student wishes to attend will accept AP credits.
+CE option available. \$30 for supplies, AP portfolio fee approximately \$92 Fee: The AP Program offers three studio art courses and portfolios: Two-Dimensional Design, Three-Dimensional Design, and Drawing.
+The AP Studio Art portfolios are designed for students who are seriously interested in the practical experience of art.
+Students submit portfolios for evaluation at the end of the school year.
+The AP Studio Art Program consists of three portfolios - 2-D Design, 3-D Design and Drawing - corresponding to the most common college foundation courses.
+Students may choose to submit any or all of the Drawing, Two-Dimensional Design, or Three-Dimensional design portfolios.
+AP Studio Art students create a portfolio of work to demonstrate the artistic skills and ideas they have developed, refined, and applied over the course of the year to produce 34 AP STUDIO ART 3D 393FAA Credits: 1.0 Fine Arts or Elective credit (Year Long Course) Grade Levels: 10 - 12 Length: Two Semesters (Year Long) Prerequisites: Any of the following: Intro Art (or portfolio review by instructor) and Ceramics I or Adv Cermaics.
+Instructor approval required for other combinations of art, photography, and graphics classes.
 Other: Studio Fee: \$30 for basic materials; student will be responsible for all additional materials costs, which will vary according to individual portfolio choices.

 Students keep all artwork they create.